Mon - Sat 9am - 8pm / Sun 12pm - 6pm 01242 850 299

 Australia, NZ and Southeast Asia

 Yet for all it unexpected treats, divine landscapes and rich Buddhist culture, this blossoming East Asian flower remains a challenging place to visit, with a young infrastructure.
-Choose an Abercrombie & Kent Burma (Myanmar) holiday in 2014 and you're in the safe hands of one of the country's oldest private travel companies.
+Choose an Abercrombie & Kent Myanmar (Burma) holiday in 2015, 2016 and you're in the safe hands of one of the country's oldest private travel companies.
 Established in 1997, it's part of an experienced, superbly connected regional network of staff on call 24 hours a day.

 They'll show you Yangon's (Rangoon's) cobbled streets and elegantly fading architecture, before heading north to Inle Lake's stilt houses, where fishermen make one-legged rowing look ludicrously easy.
 There's Bagan's plain of 2,230 temples, a site to rival Angkor Wat, and you can cruise the Ayeyarwaddy or Chindwin rivers, gliding serenely past villages, paddy fields and pagodas.